Copyright Law Essentials

 While it can be said, “the little things in life matter,” this isn't always true when it comes to copyright laws.

 Examples of things that may be too small to warrant copyright protections include:

-- Newspaper or magazine headlines;
+- Newspaper or magazine headlines

-- The title of a book, poem, or song;
+- The title of a book, poem, or song

-While laws could change, for now, creating a ringtone from a song for personal use is no different in legal significance than quoting a sentence from a published source, and is permissible under the "Fair Use Act."
+While laws could change, for now, creating a ringtone from a song for personal use is no different in legal significance than quoting a sentence from a published source, and it's permissible under the Fair Use Act.

-Simply Repeating Copyrights Does Not Satisfy the Law
+Simply Repeating Copyrights Doesn't Satisfy the Law

 There are many ways you can show something you created has been copyrighted because how you show your work has a copyright is more a matter of preference than U.S. law.
 Sometimes, authors also use the words “All Rights Reserved,” or “All Intellectual Rights Reserved.”
-Neither is really necessary as a copyright already indicates that your rights are protected.
+Neither is really necessary, as a copyright already indicates that your rights are protected.